-Ministry Of State For Federal National Council Affairs Organises An Awareness Workshop To Raise Health Awareness Among Employees
+Ministry of State for Federal National Council Affairs organises an awareness workshop to raise health awareness among employees

 Date

-(MENAFN- Dubai PR Network) Dubai, UAE, 28 October 2024: The Ministry of State for federal National Council Affairs (MFNCA) organised an awareness workshop titled 'Healthy Nutrition and its Role in Healthcare', with an aim to raise health awareness amongst its employees.
-Furthermore, the move reflects the Ministry's efforts to attain the objectives of The National Strategy for Wellbeing 2031 in the UAE, which focuses on quality of life in work environments.
+(MENAFN- Orient Planet Group) Dubai, UAE, 28 October 2024: The Ministry of State for Federal National Council Affairs (MFNCA) organised an awareness workshop titled ‘Healthy Nutrition and its Role in Healthcare’, with an aim to raise health awareness amongst its employees.
+Furthermore, the move reflects the Ministry’s efforts to attain the objectives of The National Strategy for Wellbeing 2031 in the UAE, which focuses on quality of life in work environments.

 The workshop highlighted the concept of nutrition while shedding light on various sources and practices that can improve the quality of life.
 Furthermore, the workshop included an interactive educational program to boost the potential of employees and equip them with necessary tools and information required to follow a healthy lifestyle both during and after working hours.